 There's really no such thing as "litter training" a cat in the same way one would housetrain a dog.
 You actually don't need to teach your cat what to do with a litter box; instinct will generally take over.
 You do need to provide an acceptable, accessible litter box, using the suggestions above.

 It's not necessary to take your cat to the litter box and move her paws back and forth in the litter.
 In fact, we don't recommend it, as such an unpleasant experience is likely to make her afraid of the litter box and you.

-If you move, however, you will need to show your cat where the box is, though his sensitive nose will probably find it first.
+If you move to a new place, however, you will need to show your cat where the box is, though his sensitive nose will probably find it first.

 If your cat begins to go to the bathroom outside the litter box, your first call should always be to your veterinarian.
 Many medical conditions can cause a change in a cat's litter box habits.
 If your veterinarian examines your cat and gives him a clean bill of health, your cat may have a behavior problem that needs to be solved.
 See more ways to solve litter box problems

 Punishment is not the answer, nor is banishing your cat outdoors.
 For long-standing or complex situations, contact an animal-behavior specialist who has experience working with cats.